osmandapp/web/main/docs/user/personal/favorites.md

 ![Favorite add menu iOS](@site/static/img/personal/favorite_add_ios.png)

-Here you can add: name, description, address for favorite.
+- You can add: name, description, address for favorite.

 ![Favorite add description iOS](@site/static/img/personal/favorite_add_descr_ios.png)

-Select Favorite group (folder) for your favorite point or add new group (folder).
+- Select group for your favorite point or add new group.

 ![Favorite group iOS](@site/static/img/personal/favorite_group_ios.png)

-If you want to create a new favorite group (folder), you need to add name, to select color.
+- If you want to create a new favorite group (folder), you need to add name, to select color.
 This color will be used for all new favorites added to the group by default.

 ![Favorite new group iOS](@site/static/img/personal/favorite_new_group_ios.png)

-Next, you can select icon for your favorite from our list.
+- Next, you can select icon for your favorite from our list.

 ![Favorite icon iOS](@site/static/img/personal/favorite_icon_ios.png)

-After, you can choose color and shape for favorite icon.
+- After, you can choose color and shape for favorite icon.

 ![Favorite color and shape iOS](@site/static/img/personal/favorite_color_shape_ios.png)

-In *Actions*, you can replace another point with this.
+- In *Actions*, you can replace another point with this.
 For Android, this *Replace* button repeats in up corner of *Add favorite* menu.

-After creation, you can click *Save* button for saving new Favorite point or *Cancel* button for canceling point creation.
+- After creation, you can click *Save* button for saving new Favorite point or *Cancel* button for canceling point creation.

 ![Favorite actions iOS](@site/static/img/personal/favorite_actions_ios.png)